andrewboissonnault/ocr-currency-converter/README.md

 This project uses the library provided by [MicroBlink](https://microblink.com/ocr) to handle real time OCR.

 ## Parse
-There is a parse server running that contains the latest currency exchange information.
+There is a [Parse](https://parse.com) server running that contains the latest currency exchange information.

 ## Reactive Cocoa
 Experimenting with using [ReactiveCocoa](http://www.sprynthesis.com/2014/12/06/reactivecocoa-mvvm-introduction/) bindings and MVVM architecture.